 Rehab has transformed into one of Europe’s most dynamic disability organisations.
 World-class facilities have been established throughout Ireland and Scotland, along with programmes that set the standard across Europe.

 The Rehab Group has diversified considerably, developing sustainable, commercial organisations where people with disabilities and people without disabilities work side by side.
 Today these organisations operate in several areas, including recycling, packaging, logistics and retail services.

 In 1995, the organisation moved into new areas of service provision, providing people with disabilities and older people health and social care services such as day, home-based, respite, residential and outreach services.

 Since its inception, Rehab has been at the forefront of the campaign to give disability its rightful place on the national agenda.

-As early as the 1950s, Rehab has sought to influence government policy to significantly improve quality of life for people with disabilities.
-It has lobbied for the introduction of realistic State payments to those whose disability prevents them from working, along with measures to increase access for people with disabilities to public transport and public buildings.
+As early as the 1950s, Rehab sought to influence government policy to improve the quality of life for people with disabilities significantly.
+For example, it has lobbied for the introduction of realistic State payments to those whose disability prevents them from working, along with measures to increase access for people with disabilities to public transport and public buildings.

-Over the last 60 years, a huge amount has been achieved by Rehab for people with disabilities.
-Rehab plans to build on this and to play a key part in shaping a better future for people with disabilities and others who are marginalised for many years to come.
+Over the last 60 years, a considerable amount has been achieved by Rehab for people with disabilities.
+Rehab plans to build on this and play a crucial part in shaping a better future for people with disabilities and others who are marginalised for many years to come.